B-4. Infectious Disease Prevention

 - *HEPATITIS B VACCINE: Proof of receipt of Hepatitis B vaccine series must be provided.
 The student must have had the first injection in the series before the first day of class.

-- INFLUENZA: Influenza vaccine is STRONGLY RECOMMENDED annually.
+- INFLUENZA: Influenza vaccine is REQUIRED annually.

 - OSHA’s Bloodborne Pathogens Standard is the basis for infection control for the School of Nursing.
 Basic BSN students receive instruction and a printed copy of the Standard upon entry to the nursing program.
 BSN and RN-BSN students are expected to use standard/universal precautions appropriately.